yg2485/BayeSMART/README.md

 The number of cell types $Q$ is pre-defined by either the pre-trained models in the deep learning model used, or user specified in STDeconvolve.
 But STDeconvolve provides a build-in method that can automatically choose the optimal value of $Q$ for users.

-## Tutorial for BayeSMART on DLPFC 10x Visium data
-The details of applying BayeSMART on one donor or four donors together are all provided in this toturial [file](Tutorials/Tutorials_DLPFC.html)

-## Tutorials for BayeSMART on single-cell SRT data
-The details of applying BayeSMART on single-cell SRT data such as STARmap and MERFISH are provided in this tutorial [markdown file](https://yg2485.github.io/BayeSMART/Tutorials/Tutorials_sc.html).